michael-sayapin/sayap_in/content/posts/on-rewrites.md

 tags:
 - software
 - unsolicited opinion
-description: Much has been written about software rewrites.
-I want to share two stories from my personal software career, one of a successful, and one of a somewhat-successful-but-terribly-wasteful rewrite.
+description: Much has been written (and rewritten!) about software rewrites.
+I want to share two stories from my personal career, one of a successful, and one of a somewhat-successful-but-terribly-wasteful rewrite.
 ---

 # On Rewrites